JulienGAMartin/pamm_R/README.md

 a dataset to estimates significant random effects in a mixed model.
 The functions are based on the "lme4" package.

+### Installation
+The package is available on CRAN, in case of problem you can download the developper version directly from github using ` devtools::install_github("JulienGAMartin/pamm_R")
+`

 ### References:
 Martin, Nussey, Wilson and Reale Submitted Measuring between-individual